SSOO-uc3m/OS-Week-12/README.md

 |           |      |      |           |   |   |
 |           |      |      |           |   |   |

-Modify the previous tables to reflect the execution of the following 2 operations:
+b) Modify the previous tables to reflect the execution of the following 2 operations:

 ``
 ln f1 /d/f2